openai/evals/docs/build-eval.md

 We have implemented small subsets of the [CoQA](https://stanfordnlp.github.io/coqa/) dataset for various eval templates to illustrate how the data should be formatted.
 See [`coqa/match.jsonl`](../evals/registry/data/coqa/match.jsonl) for an example of data that is suitable for the `Match` basic eval template and [`coqa/samples.jsonl`](../evals/registry/data/coqa/samples.jsonl) for data that is suitable for `fact` and `closedqa` model-graded evals.
 Note that even though these two model-graded evals expect different keys, we can include the superset of keys in our data in order to support both evals.

-If the dataset file is on your local machine, put the YAML file in `evals/registry/evals/data/<eval_name>/samples.jsonl`.
+If the dataset file is on your local machine, put the `jsonl` file in `evals/registry/evals/data/<eval_name>/samples.jsonl`.
 If it is in Cloud Object Storage, we support path-style URLs for the major clouds (for your personal use only, we will not accept PRs with cloud URLs).

 ## Registering the eval